 That officer – with Sanchez’s knowledge and consent – submitted phony vouchers to Jersey City indicating that Sanchez had completed certain off-duty assignments that she never actually performed.

 In other instances, Sanchez showed up to off-duty job sites, but left before her shift ended.
 As a result, Sanchez accepted thousands of dollars for off-duty work that she never performed.

 Sanchez faces a maximum potential penalty of five years in prison and a $250,000 fine, or twice the gross gain or loss from the offense.

 As part of her plea agreement, Sanchez must forfeit $9,095 in criminal proceeds she received from her role in the scheme and pay restitution of $2,490.
-Sentencing is scheduled for Feb.
-2, 2021.
+Her sentencing is scheduled for February 2nd, 2021.